akshayvinchurkar/advanced-css-editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Advanced CSS Editor is a lightweight plugin that lets you write a different CSS code for each device (desktop, tablets, and mobile phones) right from the Live Customizer, so you can see the outcome in real time.

 == Description ==

-Advanced CSS Editor is a lightweight plugin that lets you write a different CSS code for each device (desktop, tablets, and mobile phones) right from the Live Customizer, so you can see the outcome in real time.
+Advanced CSS Editor is a lightweight plugin that lets you write different CSS code for each device (desktop, tablets, and mobile phones) right from the Live Customizer, letting you can see the outcome in real time.

 So, pick a device, write your custom CSS code, and watch the results while you're editing.

 Features: